-78 ODAS light buoys IML-7 (1656) and 45138 (1654) are moored 18.6 miles west and 19 miles north, respectively, of Mont-Louis.
+78 ODAS light buoy IML-7 (1656) is moored 18.6 miles west of Mont-Louis.

 79 Anse de Mont-Louis is a cove that enters between Cap aux Corbeaux (49°14'N, 65°45'W) and Pointe Sèche.
 The cape and the point are situated on the west and east sides of the cove, respectively, and from which drying reefs extend for 200 m.
 A small river, nearly drying at low water, empties into the cove.
 The village of Mont-Louis is situated at the head of the cove.
-The municipality of SaintMaxime-du-Mont-Louis, with a population of 1165, includes the hamlets of Gros-Morne, L'Anse-Pleureuse and the village of Mont-Louis.
+The municipality of Saint-Maxime-du-Mont-Louis, with a population of 1165, includes the hamlets of Gros-Morne, L'Anse-Pleureuse and the village of Mont-Louis.